Urban Studies and Planning MPlan(UG)

 -

-This module will introduce you to cities and urbanisation, from the very first settlements to contemporary metropolises, using examples from across the world.
-The module focuses on thinking about the role of cities within societies and civilisations throughout history.
-The first half, on the history of urbanisation and urban settlement, looks at how various forces have shaped cities, and the outcomes of urbanisation for cities and their populations.
-The second half, on contemporary global urbanisation challenges, examines some of the major global challenges facing cities today.
-Throughout, we will explore influential ideas which have changed our thinking about cities, and look at how urban governments and planners have sought to respond to the challenges of urbanisation.
+This module will introduce you to cities and urbanisation, from the very first settlements to contemporary metropolises, using examples throughout history from across the world.
+The module focuses on thinking about the role of cities within societies and civilisations throughout history, and how planning ideas and practice have developed in response.
+It explores the histories of urbanisation, from the earliest urban settlements to the megacities of the twentieth century, looking at how various forces have shaped cities, and the outcomes of urbanisation for cities and their populations.
+It highlights influential ideas which have changed our thinking about cities, looks at how urban governments and planners have sought to respond to the challenges of urbanisation, and discusses critical debates around these.
+The module takes a global focus, drawing on different cases and examples from around the world.

 20 credits - Climate Action